fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 ### Mongoose schema for users

-In this case, we decide to store the ids of the notes created by the user in the user document.
+In this case, we begin with storing the ids of notes created by the user in the user document.
 Let's define the model for representing a user in the <i>models/user.js</i> file:

 ```js
 const mongoose = require('mongoose')